kwan3854/TextMeshProMax/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Roadmap
+You can find the roadmap for this project in the [Roadmap](https://github.com/users/kwan3854/projects/1/views/2) section.

 ## How to Install

 1. Open package manager from **Unity Editor**